Depression In Young Adults: Talking To Your Teen

 If you or someone you care about is struggling with suicidal thoughts, there are many resources that can help.
 If you believe your child or another person may be in immediate danger, call 911.

-Address Teen Depression with Adequate Support
+Address Depression In Young Adults with Adequate Support

 What it means to provide your teen with adequate support may not be so obvious.
 Parents constantly struggle to find a balance between parenting and smothering.
 If we don’t parent enough, we risk not seeing the signs of teen depression.
 If we parent too much, our teens may push us away.